skipgu/past-exams/CONTRIBUTING.md

 **Notes**

-It is possible to change the commit message after commiting.
+It is possible to change the commit message after committing.
 Read more on [how here](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/changing-a-commit-message).

 Read more about Co-Authoring [here](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors).